p2r3/ppmod/README.md

   // prints "hello" and "world" separately
 ```

+If no `delimiter` argument is provided, the function will return an array containing the given `string` argument.

-Again, this function should only be used for strings that you don't know the exact value of at runtime, otherwise you should use native string functions like `string.find` and `string.slice`
+Again, this function should only be used for strings that you don't know the exact value of at runtime, otherwise you should use native string functions like `string.find` and `string.slice`.